-As regards the scope of legal representation of unaccompanied children, the legal representative must be informed in advance and in a timely manner by SEF of the interview and is entitled to attend it as well as to make oral representations.423 The presence of the legal representative does not exempt the unaccompanied child from the personal interview.424 Additionally, SEF must ensure that the legal representative is given the opportunity to inform the child of the meaning and implications of the personal interview as well as to explain how to prepare for it.425 The legal representative must also give his/her consent to SEF for the purpose of age assessment procedures.426
+As regards the scope of legal representation of unaccompanied children, the legal representative must be informed in advance and in a timely manner by SEF of the interview and is entitled to attend and to make oral representations.
+451 The presence of the legal representative does not exempt the unaccompanied child from the personal interview.
+452 Additionally, SEF must ensure that the legal representative is given the opportunity to inform the child of the meaning and implications of the personal interview as well as to explain how to prepare for it.
+453 The legal representative must also give his/her consent to SEF for the purpose of age assessment procedures.
+454

-In practice, the legal representation of unaccompanied children has taken varying legal modalities in accordance with the General Legal Regime of Civil Guardianship Act and the Children and Youths at Risk Protection Act.427 Its scope usually covers the representation of the child for all legal purposes, including the asylum procedure and reception conditions.428 The Family and Juvenile Court usually appoints CPR's Director to act as legal representative.
+In practice, the legal representation of unaccompanied children has taken varying legal modalities in accordance with the General Legal Regime of Civil Guardianship Act and the Children and Youths at Risk Protection Act.455 Its scope usually covers the representation of the child for all legal purposes, including the asylum procedure and reception conditions.456 In the case of spontaneous applicants for international protection, the Family and Juvenile Court usually appoints CPR's Director to act as legal representative.
 The material protection of the child is provided in accordance with the protective measures set out in the Children and Youths at Risk Protection Act, which includes referring him/her to the CACR managed by the CPR.

 CPR's Legal Department provides legal information and assistance to unaccompanied children throughout the asylum procedure.
 It further attends personal interviews given its legal representative capacity, ensures that children have access to legal aid for appeals when necessary and provides assistance to lawyers appointed within this mechanism.
-The Family and Juvenile Court at times appoints a free legal aid lawyer to the child in the framework of the judicial procedures conducted in the framework of the Children and Youths at Risk Protection Act.
+The Family and Juvenile Court at times appoints a free legal aid lawyer to the child in the judicial procedures conducted under the framework of the Children and Youths at Risk Protection Act.

-Due to instances of overcrowding, in multiple occasions in 2020, the provision of protective measures (namely reception) had to be ensured by other entities according to relevant judicial decisions.
-Where representation and/or accommodation of unaccompanied children were ensured by other organisations, CPR provided legal assistance to their staff and to the children concerned on a need's basis, and with due consideration for the relevant legal framework.
+In recent years, the provision of protective measures (namely reception) has been more frequently ensured by other entities according to relevant judicial decisions.
+Where representation and/or accommodation of unaccompanied children are ensured by other organisations, CPR provides legal assistance to their staff and to the children concerned on a need's basis, and with due consideration for the relevant legal framework.
+Cooperation regarding social and integration issues is also frequent.

-SEF usually flags the need to provide the child with legal representation and refers him or her to the Family and Juvenile Court within a few days following the registration of the asylum application, including in the case of border procedures.
-Upon admission to one of its reception centres, CPR immediately informs the competent entities.
+Following referral to adequate accommodation,457 SEF usually flags the need to provide the child with legal representation and refers him/her to the Family and Juvenile Court within a few days following the registration of the asylum application,458 including in the case of border procedures.
+Upon admission to one of its reception centres, CPR immediately informs the competent entities as well.